hugger-beep/private1/routing.md

 ## Current Routing Challenge

-scenario currently operates in a single region (ca-central-1), but needs to expand to multiple regions while ensuring users are directed to the appropriate regional backend based on their organization's data residency requirements.
+This scenario currently operates in a single region (ca-central-1), but needs to expand to multiple regions while ensuring users are directed to the appropriate regional backend based on their organization's data residency requirements.
 This document outlines a strategy for optimizing regional routing to provide low-latency access while maintaining data residency compliance.

 ## Proposed Regional Routing Architecture